-Seasoned professionals advise becoming a member of organizations such as ASHI and NSHI, the National Society of Home Inspectors.
+Seasoned professionals advise becoming a member of organizations such as ASHI, the American Society of Home Inspectors.
 They also advise learning about real estate practices, building codes, and construction trends through workshops, courses, and talking frequently with others in the industry.
 Taking advantage of the expertise of successful, experiences home inspectors is one of the best ways to achieve your own success in this type of business.
 It’s also advisable to take courses in accounting and business contract law.

 How and when to build a team

 While you may perform inspections alone, it’s important to build a team from the beginning.
 It may take some time to build up your business to the point where you are able to hire employees.
 However, your team will consist of the professionals you recommend to your clients for the correction or repair of any problems or unsafe conditions you find during the course of your inspection.
 Your customers will appreciate your knowledge of the quality of work of local professionals.